Madison

 tangled and chaotic, but via a process called magnetic reconnection,

 they relax and straighten.
-This process releases energy in the form of
+This process releases energy in the form

 superheated plasma and rapidly flowing jets.
 On a much larger scale